Robin Minkoff tells us why Prairie Fruits Farm makes the perfect cheese for Earth Day.

 In keeping with the tenets of sustainability and small-scale, diversified farming systems, Jarrell and Cooperband run a pasture-based, seasonal dairy.
 These farmers take the greatest care with their animals, using rotational grazing methods to keep them on fresh pasture during the growing season, and feeding them alfalfa hay and locally grown grain during the winter.
 Chickens partner with the goatherd to manage pest control in the goat barn, helping to maintain sanitary conditions and healthy milkers.
 Because of the careful attention to their animals’ health and quality of life, they are certified as Animal-Welfare Approved.

 The orchard and berry patch are similarly cared for, deterring pests, weeds and disease through ecological and biological controls rather than conventional herbicides, pesticides, or fertilizers.
+Homeowners and avid gardeners may prefer to use the different types of herbicides, pesticides, and fertilizers that are available for them to use to try and control the number of pests that are around.
+The last, but most popular option that some people may decide to use for pests could be to contact a pest control oregon company, or one that is local to them so that their problem has a better chance of being resolved once and for all.
+Unfortunately, this option may not be available for farmers so they may have to try ecological and biological controls instead.
 Flowering plants grow in the orchard to attract beneficial insects, especially honeybees.
 As a testament to their sustainable agriculture vision, nothing goes to waste at Prairie Fruits Farm: food waste and manure gets turned into compost for the fields, and even excess whey produced during cheesemaking finds purpose as fertilizer and as livestock feed for other farms.
 Like the cheeses, orchard and berry fruits are sold at local farmers’ markets.